Third Places: 15 Calm Hangouts for a Better Social Life Outside Home and Work

 Make coffee at home, then go sit somewhere free: a plaza, atrium, or public courtyard.

-See it in action: You still get the people-watching that makes coffee shops feel worth it—without paying coffee shop prices.
+See it in action: You still get the people-watching that makes coffee shops feel worth it — without negotiating for a table.

 12) Free fitness classes / run clubs